onzfonz/comp227/src/content/4/en/part4b.md

 The problem is quite likely caused by the Mongoose version 6.x, the problem does not appear when version 5.x is used.
 [Mongoose documentation](https://mongoosejs.com/docs/jest.html) does not recommend testing Mongoose applications with Jest.

-One way to get rid of this is to run tests with option <i>--forceExit</i>:
+One way to get rid of this is to run tests with option `--forceExit`:

 ```json
 {